Skip to content

 su

-The su command will let us switch to other accounts on the system, but you’ll also need to know the account password you’re switching to.
+The su command lets you switch to other accounts on the system, but you’ll need to know the account password you’re switching to.

 Example: